Chenonceau Castle Tickets

 If I have booked my tickets online, can I directly enter the castle?

-Yes, booking your tickets online helps you skip the ticket line.
-However, a security check is mandatory.
+Yes, online tickets let you skip the ticket counter.
+Just be prepared for a mandatory security check before entry.

 Can I visit all the gardens with my entry ticket?